Stay in a fabulous suite beside your own private lochside beach at the Lodge on Loch Lomond Hotel.

 - Bag a bigger ben, Ben Lomond is a 50-minute drive, or in summer you can catch the Loch Lomond Water Bus across the loch to Rowardennan, where you can also walk part of the West Highland Way.

-- Visit the village Balmaha, from which you can climb Conic Hill.
+- Visit the village of Balmaha, from which you can climb Conic Hill.

 - At Balloch there is shopping and the Sea Life Aquarium at Loch Lomond Shores.